Thanawath-Codes/Equipment-Lampang-city/README.md

 ## Description:
 ## Create a modern web application for storing equipment data on the Lampang Municipality website using PHP, HTML, CSS, and JavaScript.
-It stores data from computers, scanners, printers, monitors, tablets, and UPSs. 🌐✨
+It stores data from computers, scanners, printers, monitors, tablets, and UPS. 🌐✨

 ## 🔥 System Features:
 ## ✅ Data management in databases or storage systems